Intern-Connect/InernRepo/readme.md

 ## Technologies Used
-    * Node.js and Express for the server-side application logic
-    - MongoDB for the database
+    * Node.js and Express for the server-side application logic -MongoDB for the database
-    - Mongoose for object modeling and data validation
+    +Mongoose for object modeling and data validation
-    - React for the client-side user interface
+    + React for the client-side user interface
     - JWT for authentication and authorization

 > Install dependencies: npm install